 The College encourages a workplace and learning environment free of discrimination, harassment and/or inappropriate treatment of any student, employee or guest because of any person’s race, sex, color, creed, religion, age, national origin, sexual orientation, veteran status, gender identity, gender expression, disability or any category protected under federal, state or local law.
 This policy applies to all students, faculty and staff of the College, as well as to persons employed by contractors or vendors who provide routine daily services to the College.

 This policy encompasses all college activities including all academic, educational, extracurricular, athletic and other programs of the College.
 These activities may take place in a college facility, during college-sponsored trips, or at a class, training program or event sponsored by the College at another location.

 The College is committed to reviewing any and all sexual and discriminatory harassment charges and to handle such matters in a professional and timely manner.
 The College is obligated to communicate this policy to all members of the community and to provide educational programming and resources to ensure awareness and compliance with this policy.

 It is the responsibility of each employee of the College to report any suspected violation of this policy.

-All other suspected violations of Discriminatory Harassment involving campus students should be reported to the Associate Vice President of Student Life, 812-535-5219, violations involving all other students should be reported to the Executive Director of Undergraduate Academic Affairs, 812-535-5114 and incidents involving employee-employee violations should be reported directly to the Director of Human Resources, 812-535-5284.
+All other suspected violations of Discriminatory Harassment involving campus students should be reported to the Associate Vice President for Student Affairs, 812-535-5219, violations involving all other students should be reported to the Executive Director of Student Success, 812-535-5114 and incidents involving employee-employee violations should be reported directly to the Associate Vice President of Human Resources, 812-535-5284.